rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-10-04-Hurdles-of-a-beginning-developer.md

 <div class="image-credits"> Courtesy Forbes Conrad Macau Bridge </div>

 Just like we've found solutions to most of these, we're determined to chip at this list one issue at a time, and bungee jump as much as it takes :)

-Overall, we had a great smooth time at Rails Girls, with very few hiccups along the way because we were lucky to have our amazing supervisors and mentors.
-Going forward, I think we'll find that having a network to rely on will be one of the most effective ways to overcome these struggles.
-We can only hope that one day we'll be at a level where we can provide the same type of support for future aspiring devs!